sandyMax974/boris_bike_challenge/README.md

 As a system maintainer,
 So that busy areas can be served more effectively,
-I want to be able to specify a larger capacity when necessary.
+I want to be able to specify a larger capacity when necessary √

 As a member of the public,
 So that I reduce the chance of getting a broken bike in future,